alessandro2serra/homepage/algorithms2/README.md

 ## Nice work!

-You probably ended up with something like this 🡺
+You probably ended up with something like that.

-By following the steps of cutting and folding you were following something that is called an **algorithm**.
+By following these steps of cutting and folding you were following something that is called an **algorithm**.

 -